 The OTA update process is automatic.
 It will take a bit longer for the phone to start first time after the update.

 Some applications will also get processed at the first startup after the update.

 There could be a number of reasons for which this process can fail.
 Generally if the OTA update fails to install, you will be prompted with an error message in the recovery menu.
 You might restart the phone to get back to the state before the update.
 This is also the case if you have a custom ROM/recovery like ClockworkMod recovery which is different from the factory recovery, the one that can properly handle the OTA update script from Acer.
 If you previously install a custom ROM please go directly to Method III.

 Method II: Update from the MicroSD card

-Copy the file below on your MicroSD card either by USB data Cable while the phone is ON (with the card in it) or remove the MicroSD card from the phone and connect it to the computer via a USB card reader or adapter:
+Copy the *.zip file below (after you extract it form parts) on your MicroSD card either by USB data Cable while the phone is ON (with the card in it) or remove the MicroSD card from the phone and connect it to the computer via a USB card reader or adapter:

 This update file from Acer website is for both Single Sim and Dual Sim versions of the phone.